From the publisher:

 SIMMER DOWN by Sarah Smith.
 Berkley (October 13, 2020).
 ISBN 978-1984805447.
 336 pages.

 This entry was posted on Tuesday, October 13th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.